 - Keep in mind that you will no longer use an email address issued by your school district, such as firstname.lastname@example.org, after graduating.
 And, while you may begin using an email address issued by your college, over the course of the next year you will have used your email address as your username on hundreds of scholarship websites, and with scholarship search engines.
 Now is the time to make a change to a permanent email address.

-- If you are sociable, you probably receive hundreds of texts and emails daily from friends, so it will be easy for important emails from colleges to be missed.
-If you are not sociable, then you probably do not check your email regularly, so it will be easy for important emails from colleges to be missed.
+- If you are sociable, you probably receive hundreds of texts and emails daily from friends, so it will be easy for important emails from colleges to be overlooked.
+If you are not sociable, then you probably do not check your email regularly, so it still will be easy for important emails from colleges to be overlooked.

 - Our primary communication is with students.
 Consequently, many of the emails sent to students are sent directly from our online classroom to the email address of the registered student.
-The only way to ensure that parents are aware of all of our communication with students is for parents is by setting up the email address to automatically forward to parents.
+The only way to ensure that parents are aware of all of our communication with students is by setting up the email address being used for our program to automatically forward to parents.

-- Whether you are communicating with Mr. and Mrs. Wynn (Founders/Instructors) or with your local cohort facilitators, your emails should have an email signature that clearly identifies who you are and where you attend high school.
+- Whether you are communicating with Mr. and Mrs. Wynn (Program Developers/College Advisors) or with your local cohort facilitators, your emails should have an email signature that clearly identifies who you are and where you attend high school.

 - Your email address should be appropriate and professional, such as, email@example.com; johnsmith_webdesigner; johnsmith_artist;@gmail.com; or firstname.lastname@example.org.
 The point is that now is the time to begin promoting your brand, or at least ensuring that the admissions and financial aid officers, or scholarship providers know your name.

 Step 1: Note that each of the following steps provides an example of what you should see on your computer screen as you complete each step.
 Click here to go to the Gmail Account creation page and set up your Google Account and Gmail Address.
-Or if you are planning to use your current Google Account, click here to go to the Google Sign-in Page.
+(If you are planning to use your current Google Account, click here to go to the Google Sign-in Page)